brave/nitriding-daemon/doc/key-synchronization.md

 6. Upon receiving $A_l$, the worker first verifies the attestation document (same as above), and decrypts $E$ using $sk$, revealing in $K_s$, the sensitive enclave keys.
 At this point, key synchronization is complete.
+7. After key synchronization, workers send a periodic heartbeat to the leader in a `POST` request.
+The request's body contains a Base64-encoded SHA-256 hash over $K_s$.
+This allows the leader to verify if the worker's keys are still up-to-date.
+If not, the leader initiates key-synchronization using the protocol as above.

 ## Security considerations